pratikvora99/model-free-rl-with-random-features/README.md

-# ELL729 - Stochastic Control and Reinforcement Learning
+# Model-free Reinforcement Learning that Transfers using Random Features

 This repo contains project done for course ELL729-Stochastic Control and Reinforcement Learning, taught by Prof. Arpan Chattopadhyay at IIT Delhi.